Stratosphere-Studios/777-300ER/README.md

 ## FAQ

+**Sim compatibility**

+A: We have removed X-Plane 11 support to make it easier for us to focus on X-Plane 12 development and utilize v12-only features.
+By the time the aircraft is decently flyable, X-Plane 12 will have been out for a while and we expect more people to have switched by then and for the sim to be more polished.
+An XP11 acf file can be downloaded from an earlier commit and dragged into the up-to-date 777 folder and _most_ features will update.

 **Q: When is the release date?**

 A: We have no release date at this time, however, you can still download the aircraft whenever you'd like.

 **Q: Where can I download liveries?**

-A: You can download liveries from various authors from our [livery repository](https://github.com/Stratosphere-Studios/Stratosphere-Liveries).
-This repository also has the official Stratosphere livery for other aircraft.
+A: You can download liveries from various authors from our [livery repository](https://github.com/Stratosphere-Studios/Stratosphere-Liveries), where we also have official Stratosphere liveries for other aircraft.

 **Livery Painters**

 If you are a livery painter and want us to add your livery to the repository, please create a pull request to the livery repo above and we'll add it if it meets our standards.
 The paintkit is located in the "!Stratosphere 777-300ER" folder in the livery repo.
+There's a channel in the Discord server names "livery-requests" where you can see what liveries people want.
 Note that while the modeling is mostly complete, it's still subject to some changes.

 **Q: Where can I follow progress and announcements for this aircraft?**